d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 ### Relays

 To control the sprinkler valves, we used a **16 Channel Relay Board and an 8 Channel Relay Board**.
 In reality, you can use about any combination of channels, you will just have to wire them up in serial.
-Also, there is nothing that requires you to have all 24 relays.
-If you choose to use less than 24 relays AND plan to use the optional software activated master pump relay, just be sure that pin44 from the Arduino Mega is attached to the relay associated with the Master Pump Relay.
+For my project, I found on Ebay from nyplatform a **8-Channel 24V Relay Shield Module For Arduino UNO 2560 1280 ARM PIC AVR STM32** and a **16-Channel 24V Relay Shield Module For Arduino UNO 2560 1280 ARM PIC AVR STM32**.
+They had excellent prices and fast shipping.
+The 16 channel relay had an unexpected bonus feature in that it generated a +5V current that was able to power the Arduino via the +5V pin.
+Who knew?

 <img src="https://cloud.githubusercontent.com/assets/5625006/4689508/664a04fa-56be-11e4-9de9-37bd043f8fc1.jpg" width="200px"  />